Updated: August 2022

 Our Stripe Connector has been updated and is now fully SCA-compliant.
 The connector now uses Stripe’s updated Payment Intents (formerly Charges) and Setup Intents (formerly Subscriptions) aliases.
 All existing or new Stripe connectors will be automatically updated to be SCA-compliant and will begin using authentication methods if required by the respondent’s bank.
 These updates do not affect existing Stripe aliases or current Stripe Connector setups and do not require you to take any action to enjoy the benefits of the update.

 If you collect payments from customers in the EU and EEA, you’ve likely already heard of SCA.
 SCA is a requirement in Europe’s second Payment Services Directive, or PSD2, that concerns the safety of digital payments.
 SCA applies to customer digital payments made to businesses in the EEA by cardholders who also bank in Europe.

 - The implementation of additional authentication steps to further verify the identity of a customer.
 These steps can be in the form of “something the customer knows, has, or is.”

-If you have any questions about SCA, please reach out to our support team.
+If you have more questions about SCA or payment connectors, please don’t hesitate to reach out to our support team.